philipclaude/wings/README.md

    - `$ cd wings/build && cmake ../`
    - `$ make`

-3. Run the example program (`xwing`):
+3. Run the example program:

-   - `$ bin/xwing`
+   - `$ bin/wings_example`

-4. Connect to the server by opening `wings/apps/xwing/index.html` and you should see an icosahedron.
+4. Connect to the server by opening `wings/example/index.html` and you should see an icosahedron.
 Click and drag the mouse to rotate the mesh!

-Alternatively, you can try out the more complete hybrid mesh viewer by running `bin/vwing` and opening `wings/apps/vwing/index.html` (or https://philipclaude.github.io/wings/vwing/).
+Alternatively, you can try out the more complete hybrid mesh viewer by running `bin/wings [filename]` and opening `wings/app/index.html` (or https://philipclaude.github.io/wings/app/).

 #### **How `wings` works**